SQream/sqream_docs/guides/migration/oracle.rst

 Example
 ----------
+The following shows the correct syntax for converting the Oracle dump to standard SQL:

 .. code-block:: console

    $ impdp rhendricks/secretpassword DIRECTORY=dpumpdir DUMPFILE=tables.dmp SQLFILE=sql_export.sql TRANSFORM=SEGMENT_ATTRIBUTES:N:table PARTITION_OPTIONS=MERGE

-4. Figure out the database structures
+4. Identify Database Structures
 ===============================================

-Using the SQL file created in the previous step, write CREATE TABLE statements to match the schemas of the tables.
+Using the SQL file created in the previous step, write ``CREATE TABLE`` statements to match the schemas of the tables.

-Remove unsupported attributes
+Removing Unsupported Attributes
 -----------------------------------

 Trim unsupported primary keys, indexes, constraints, and other unsupported Oracle attributes.

-Match data types
+Matching Data Types
 ---------------------

-Refer to the table below to match the Oracle source data type to a new SQream DB type:
+Refer to the table below to match the Oracle source data type to a new SQream type:

-.. list-table:: Data types
+.. list-table:: Data Types
    :widths: auto
    :header-rows: 1

-   * - Oracle Data type
+   * - Oracle Data Type
      - Precision
-     - SQream DB data type
+     - SQream Data Type
    * - ``CHAR(n)``, ``CHARACTER(n)``
      - Any ``n``
      - ``VARCHAR(n)``